ODIM-Project/ODIM/README.md

    Example: `cp /home/<user>/*.tar /home/<user>/kubernetes_images`

-   > **IMPORTANT**: When deploying ODIMRA, update the `kubernetesImagePath` parameter in `kube_deploy_nodes.yaml` file with the path of the `kubernetes_images` directory you choose in this step.
+   > **IMPORTANT**: When deploying Resource Aggregator for ODIM, update the `kubernetesImagePath` parameter in `kube_deploy_nodes.yaml` file with the path of the `kubernetes_images` directory you choose in this step.
 The images are automatically installed on all cluster nodes after deployment.

    The `kube_deploy_nodes.yaml` file is the configuration file used by odim-controller to set up a Kubernetes cluster and to deploy the Resource Aggregator for ODIM services.